alexsaunderswps/User-Guides/finished/markdown_files/vr_headset_initial_setup_guide.md

 <div style="page-break-after: always;"></div>

 **Cannot find Meta Horizon application:**
-- The Meta Horizon application will be avaiable for download in the Apple App store of Google Play store
+- The Meta Horizon application is available for download in the Apple App store or Google Play store
 - If you are using a phone supplied by WPS the app should be present - search for Horizon
 - The Meta Horizon app may not be placed on the first page of your phone
 - Use the phone search function to find Meta Horizon and move it to an obvious location